文章作者 100test 发表时间 2007:05:09 13:34:33

 inventor named Nicolas Appert developed the cooking-and-sealing

 process of canning.
-And in the 1850s an American
+And in the 1850 s an American

 named Gail Borden developed a means of condensing and preserving